-- 3. The request shall include the following: - (a) the name of the authority conducting the investigation, prosecution, or proceeding to which the request relates; - (b) a description of the subject matter and nature of the investigation, prosecution, or proceeding, including the specific criminal offenses that relate to the matter; - (c) a description of the evidence, information, or other assistance sought; and - (d) the reasons for which the evidence, information, or other assistance is sought. - 4.
-To the extent necessary and possible, a request shall also include: - (a) information on the identity and location of any person from whom evidence is sought;
+- 2. The request shall include the following: - (a) the name of the authority conducting the investigation, prosecution, or proceeding to which the request relates; - (b) a description of the subject matter and nature of the investigation, prosecution, or proceeding, including the specific criminal offenses that relate to the matter; - (c) a description of the evidence, information, or other assistance sought; and - (d) a statement of the purpose for which the evidence, information, or other assistance is sought.